LIFETIME DEAL — LIMITED TIME

 Step 7: Mark Clearly the End of Your Manuscript

-Put “The End” in bold and centered right after your final paragraph (or final scene).
+Simply put the words “The End” in bold and centred after your final paragraph or scene.

-Make sure it’s on its own line, with double-spaced lines above and below so it’s unmistakable.
+Include it on its own dedicated line with double-spaced lines above and below, so there’s no confusion.

 Step 8: Check Publisher-Specific Formatting Requirements